lsst-sqre/sqr-051/index.rst

 - Requires some significant changes to the authentication system to implement this new authentication flow.
 - Adds additional complexity to each internal authentication request (akin to using OpenID Connect internally).
 - Does not address the ``Authorization`` header problem, since we cannot ask users to use per-service tokens.
-  However, it may be possible to use a combination of this approach and NGINX configuration to hide the ``Authorization`` header from protected services.
+  However, it may be possible to use a combination of this approach and either ``auth_request`` handler stripping or NGINX configuration to hide the ``Authorization`` header from protected services.

 Use path-restricted cookies
 ---------------------------